Skip to main content

 How Managed Nebula works

 Managed Nebula is a management layer on top of Nebula, our open-source overlay networking tool.
-Nebula handles the hard parts of networking: host discovery, encrypted tunnels between hosts, relaying, NAT traversal, and peer-to-peer connectivity.
-Defined Networking adds the operational layer that makes Nebula practical at scale: a web UI and API for managing hosts, automated certificate issuance and rotation, SSO integration, role-based firewall policies, traffic relaying, and audit logging.
+Nebula handles the hard parts of networking: host discovery, encrypted tunnels between hosts, and peer-to-peer connectivity (including via NAT traversal and relaying.)
+Defined Networking adds the operational layer that makes Nebula practical at scale: a web UI and API for managing hosts, automated certificate issuance and rotation, SSO integration, role-based firewall policies, configuration management and deployment, and audit logging.

 Here's what runs where:

-This distinction matters.
-Defined Networking operates a management plane: we handle enrollment, certificate issuance, certificate rotation, configuration distribution, and audit logging.
+Defined Networking operates a management plane - not a control plane: we handle enrollment, certificate issuance, certificate rotation, configuration distribution, and audit logging.
 DNClient polls our API continuously to pick up changes.
 When you update a firewall rule or block a host, that change propagates to your fleet nearly instantly.

-But we are not in the critical path of your network's operation.
-Once a host has its certificate and configuration, it operates fully independently of our cloud.
-Lighthouses, which you operate on your own infrastructure, handle peer discovery.
+Our API is not in the path of your network's traffic.
+Once a host has its certificate and configuration, it no longer needs to reach api.defined.net in order to operate.
 Tunnels are established directly between hosts.
-If Defined Networking's API becomes unreachable, your existing network keeps running.
-Hosts maintain their tunnels, traffic flows, and firewall rules continue to be enforced.
-No ongoing connectivity to Defined Networking is required for the overlay network to function.
-You lose the ability to push new configuration changes until connectivity is restored, but your network does not go down.
+If our API becomes unreachable, hosts maintain their tunnels, traffic flows, and firewall rules continue to be enforced.
+You lose the ability to push new configuration changes until connectivity is restored, but your network keeps running.

 Certificate-based host identity